 Johnston, however, limits his sketching to work hours only.
 "There are those artists who are never not drawing, but it works better for me to let myself rest a lot," he explains.
 "So I try to limit my sketching to studio time; otherwise there's no time to let your brain just process everything."

 Something else that varies from artist to artist are the tools they use for sketching, although each of our creatives offers a clear reason for their particular choices.

-Olly, however, has always found it "very daunting" using pencil and paper for sketching, and so since January he's been using the iPad Pro and Apple Pencil instead.
+Lawson, however, has always found it "very daunting" using pencil and paper for sketching, and so since January he's been using the and instead.

 "With paper, you're making a permanent record, and you feel like you're under pressure to create something perfect," he says.
 "I like to have a warm-up for maybe the first half-hour to an hour, in which I expect the drawings to come out terrible, so I don't want to do that on paper.
 It's a lot easier if I just wipe the canvas like the iPad lets me do, and it's just as portable as a sketchbook."

 Gurney, meanwhile, uses watercolour, gouache and casein, and sketches in a watercolour journal, typically a or Pentalic 5x8 inch.
 "They're the fastest and most versatile media, and they combine well with each other," he says.
 "I use a homemade sketch easel whenever I can, to get the work up out of my lap and near the line of sight."

 For Robh Ruppel, however, the tools aren't important at all.
 "I have several Moleskines, but I also sketch on my phone," he explains.
 "The ideas are more important than the medium, I've found."